todogroup/ospology/ospo-book/content/en/05-chapter.md

 This chapter includes useful resources to help OSPOs and open source developers apply secure software development and supply chain best practices - both in the software they use and the software they create.

 In some ways, security is just like any other requirement.
-However, many software developers and their managers have not received enough training in security.
+However, many software developers and their managers haven't received enough training in security.
 Also, security is about defending against intelligent attackers, and it often depends on how the entire system works together — not just on one part.

 Fixing security problems later is often expensive.
-It is better to prevent them, reduce their chances or impact, and be prepared in case something still goes wrong.
+It's better to prevent them, reduce their chances or impact, and be prepared in case something still goes wrong.
 It’s important to plan from the beginning and allocate resources (such as time and money) to handle security properly.
 Open source software can have a security advantage because it allows for mass peer review and follows the principle of “open design” — but these benefits don’t happen automatically.

 ## Training and Education

 Many software developers and managers don’t know what they need to know about security.
 This lack of knowledge often causes problems.
 Here are some key areas to understand, along with links to free OpenSSF courses that can help.
-These specific courses are not required, but it is important that everyone involved in software development gets the right training.
+These specific courses aren't required, but it's important that everyone involved in software development gets the right training.

 Managers (of both open and closed source projects) should understand how to manage secure software development.
 This includes knowing basic security terms, how to manage risks, how to build security into the design, how to protect all environments, how to identify risks early, and how to set clear expectations with stakeholders.
 Managers should also understand what their developers need to learn.
 If they haven’t been trained yet, they can take the free Open Source Security Foundation OpenSSF course *Security for Software Development Managers (LFD125)* [^1].